Samuel Bowly

-Samuel Bowly (1802–1884) was an English slavery abolitionist and temperance advocate.
+Samuel Bowly (1802–1884) was an English abolitionist and temperance advocate.

 Biography

 Bowly, son of Sarah (born Crotch) and Samuel Bowly, miller at Bibury, Gloucestershire, was born in Cirencester on 23 March 1802.
 He had a sound business training under his father.
 In 1829 he moved from Bibury to Gloucester, and commenced business dealing in cheeses.
 He was on the board of the Birmingham and Gloucester Railway.

 He became chairman of local banking, gas, railway, and other companies, and for the last twenty years of his life he was a leader in commercial circles and affairs.
 In the agitation against the Corn Laws he took a prominent part, and supported Cobden and Bright.
 He wanted to give the people cheap and universal education.
 He was a founders of the British and ragged schools in Gloucester and an advocate of a national system.
 Bowly belonged to the Society of Friends; he was also a supporter of disestablishment.

 Bowly took an active part in the anti-slavery agitation, and by his powerful appeals completely beat Peter Borthwick, the pro-slavery lecturer, off the ground.
 He was one of the deputation, 14 November 1837, which went to Downing Street to have an interview with Lord Melbourne about the cruelties exercised towards the slaves under the seven years' apprenticeship system, and in the following year took an active part in the formation of the Central Negro Emancipation Committee, which was ultimately instrumental in causing the abolition of the objectionable regulations.
 He is pictured above at the 1840 International Anti-Slavery conference in London.

 On 17 April 1840, the British and Foreign Anti-Slavery Society was formed to campaign for worldwide abolition of slavery.
 A short time later, the first World Anti-Slavery Convention was held in London, attracting an international participation.
 Bowly attended the convention and is depicted in a painting The Anti-Slavery Society Convention, 1840 by Benjamin Haydon(1841).